QuentinMoncharmont/Adblocker-analytics/README.md

 If a visitor is navigating on your website with an adblocker, the "adBlockDetected();" function sends a publisher impression.

 Benefits:
+- Automatic campaign (no need to declare this campaign).
-- The hit sent is independent from the page hit
+- The impression hit sent is independent from the page hit (no risk of losing some page data)
-- You could use a segment on this value
+- Possibility to apply a specific segment based on this campaign (to understand the different behaviour of these visitors).

+# More explaination

+See the .pdf file : AT-Internet-results.pdf